turingschool/front-end-curriculum/lessons/module-1/scope.md

 ## Name Your Parameters Carefully

-Now that we've talked a little bit about scope, we know that we have access to global variables inside of a function, right?
+In JavaScript, global variables are available within the scope of a function.
 However, what happens if I name a parameter the same as a global variable?
 In this scenario, the interpreter will try to use which one it thinks you are talking about.
 In most scenarios, it will work as you'd expect.
 Let's take a look below at a happy path:

 ```js
 var number = 10;